matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Log.md

 **Basic logging**

-    Log::error(&quot;This log message will end up on the screen and in a file.&quot;) Log::verbose(&quot;This log message uses %s params, but %s will only be called if the&quot;
+    Log::error("This log message will end up on the screen and in a file.")
-               . &quot; configured log level includes %s.&quot;, &quot;sprintf&quot;, &quot;sprintf&quot;, &quot;verbose&quot;);
+    Log::verbose("This log message uses %s params, but %s will only be called if the" . " configured log level includes %s.", "sprintf", "sprintf", "verbose");

 Constants